You and Jack Bauer have something in common.

 Okay, admittedly, you'll probably never be called upon to stop a nuclear bomb, rescue kidnapped family members, infiltrate a drug cartel, or fake your own death, all of which the hero of 24 had to do in the show's 9 seasons.
 Your typical day may be less dramatic, but we bet you still know what it's like to face overwhelming stress.
 The question is, how are you handling it?
 Let's look at stress, what it does to your body, and how to stop it from taking over your life.

 We tend to think of stress as a single entity, but there are actually three kinds: acute stress, episodic acute stress, and chronic stress.

 Acute stress is the most common type.
-It's caused by recent pressures and pressures we're anticipating in the near future.
+It's caused by recent pressures and pressures we're anticipating in the near future, but it only lasts for a short time.
 Sometimes we enjoy stress, and many of us seek it out (for example, by watching scary movies or participating in extreme sports).
 Sometimes it's caused by a positive life change, such as a job promotion or a new baby.
 Other times, it's foisted upon us in the form of deadlines, rush hour traffic, or a lost wallet.

 In stressful situations, our bodies react with a "fight or flight" response.
 The autonomic nervous system, which regulates bodily functions including the heartbeat, digestion, breathing, and perspiration, floods your system with stress hormones (epinephrine, norepinephrine, and cortisol).
 As a result, your heart rate and blood pressure rise and you feel a rush of energy.
 You may also have a heightened sense of awareness, be better focused, and feel less pain, but you may also have a rapid or irregular heartbeat, breathing difficulties, sweaty palms, a rise in blood pressure, cold hands or feet, dizziness, or chest pain.